Advanced Magento 2 MySQL Optimization Strategies and Solutions

 - Log in to the Magento 2 admin panel.

-Since Magento 2.4, Adobe requires Elasticsearch as the default catalog search engine.
-While it may add complexity, the performance and functionality gains make it worthwhile.
 The default database search works for smaller stores.
-However, it struggles as product counts increase and traffic grows.
+But, it struggles as product counts increase and traffic grows.
 Elasticsearch offloads search-related queries and supports layered navigation.
-It frees up the database for other tasks and scales horizontally.
+It frees up the database for other tasks and scales in a horizontal manner.
 It also provides advanced features without impacting performance.
-For example, multiple language support and real-time search insights.
+Examples include language support and real-time search insights.

 Troubleshooting Common Issues With MySQL Magento Optimization